There’s a certain type of person who always sounds on the brink of something impressive, but somehow never actually gets anywhere.

 7. They make excuses for their lack of progress.

 When questioned about their lack of action, these people always have a ready excuse.
 Whether it’s lack of time, resources, or support, they have a justification for why they haven’t moved forward.
-This habit of excuse-making prevents them from honestly assessing and addressing the real barriers to their progress.
+Making excuses all the time prevents them from honestly assessing and addressing the real barriers to their progress.

 8. They overcommit and underdeliver.